Author: Jeff Bacon

 Most men do not enter marriage expecting it to end.
 The reason to have a prenup is not pessimism — it is preparation.
 The realistic scenarios where a prenup pays off include:

 • You own or co-own a business.
-Litigation over a closely held business in divorce is expensive, public, and disruptive.
+Divorce litigation over a closely held business is expensive, public, and disruptive.
 A prenup short-circuits it.

 • You have significant premarital savings or retirement.
 Without documentation, separate becomes commingled fast.